Thomas Kerr III is a long distance cyclist with the Charles River Wheelmen

 Nowadays (and for the last 40+ years), he works with mathematical models of physical systems, as represented in state variable form.
 He also has a facility for handling systems described by Partial Differential equations or differential-difference equations of the retarded and neutral type.
 Go to Top

 The above photo captures the diorama that served as Tom’s Science Fair project back when he was in the 9th grade (and he also began running long distances at that time despite his asthma, which soon vanished).
 [It is indeed a small world, since for this particular Science Fair project, Tom was sent to talk to Dr. Eugene DeLoatch about it at an evening meeting at Howard University.
 Dr. DeLoatch wanted Tom to postulate an experiment, collect pertinent data, and arrive at a correct conclusion using the Scientific Method.
 Tom prepared this diorama instead since he had no time to think about or perform an elaborate experiment in Junior High School.
 However, Prof. DeLoatch was teaching at Howard University four years later when Tom attended HU but Tom never had any courses from Prof. DeLoatch, although he would like to have had some but there was always a schedule conflict.
 Shucks!
 I see after going to Morgan University, Dean Eugene DeLoatch is still active in BEYA in 2019.
 That is an impressive time span.]
 Instead In Junior High School, Miss Orr started Tom onto a life time journey in mathematics by giving him a workbook to practice for the Mathematics Olympiad.
 Tom worked through the problems but neglected to alert her to the fact that he had done so.
-A tuning point in Tom's life at Benjamin Banneker Junior High school was when Miss Clark arrived to apprentice as a new student teacher by assisting Miss Orr in teaching mathematics.
-That really turned Tom's attention even further to mathematics, as his adolescent hormones kicked in, since Miss Clark looked like she could have starred in one of Russ Myers' movies!
+A tuning point in Tom’s life at Benjamin Banneker Junior High school was when Miss Clark arrived to apprentice as a new student teacher by assisting Miss Orr in teaching 8th grade mathematics.
+That really turned Tom’s attention even further to mathematics, as his adolescent hormones kicked in, since Miss Clark looked like she could have starred in one of Russ Myers’ movies!
 Forget the Golden Ratio, three other numbers constitute the “Divine Proportions”.
 [The previous cartoon represented only an internal psychological view.
 His deportment was always proper.
 Nothing could be detected from his external behavior.]
 Evidently, Tom was drawn to mathematics at an early age, perhaps, for the wrong reasons!
 (Nah, he was already intrigued by mathematics and the rules of arithmetic even earlier, as he practiced multiplication with Roman numerals, extracting square roots and cube roots via longhand [as prescribed in Webster’s Unabridged Dictionary], and working out logic puzzles that his uncle, Prof. Winston K. McAllister, introduced him to in the 7th grade.)

 Tom, as he appeared (under the sign of the cross) in his undergraduate yearbook: The Howard Bison*, in Who’s Who in American Schools and Colleges.
 His specific graduation class celebrated the Centennial of Howard’s founding in 1867.
 Tom is in front of Rankin Chapel on the campus of Howard University.
 In 1989, his father’s funeral was held at this same chapel and, over three decades later, a tribute was held there paying homage to both his father and to his father’s musical compositions and performances, consisting of testimonials and a concert by the famously temperamental diva, soprano extraordinaire Kathleen Battle, in his father’s honor.
 She never disappoints (in both senses).
 Wonderful Bass Baritone William Warfield was to have been a speaker as well but canceled at the last minute because of failing health.
 Warfield himself died within a year.
 (Many may remember William Warfield’s wonderful rendition of “Old Man River” in the 1951 movie Showboat.)